Package 'mwana'

 Description

-Check the overall plausibility and acceptability of WFHZ data through a structured test suite encompassing sampling and measurement-related biases checks in the data set.
+Check the overall plausibility and acceptability of WFHZ data through a structured test suite encompassing checks for sampling and measurement-related biases in the dataset.
 The test suite, including the criteria and corresponding rating of acceptability, follows the standards in the SMART plausibility check.
-The only exception is the exclusion of MUAC checks.
-MUAC is checked separately using more comprehensive test suite as well.

-The function works on a data frame returned from this package's wrangling function for age and for WFHZ data.
+The function works on a data frame returned by this package's wrangling functions for age and for WFHZ data.

 Usage